 A simple approach to infer the carbon budget contribution from non-CO2 forcers has been proposed based on global warming potential and is found to hold for a wide range of mitigation scenarios (Allen et al., 2018).
-This is based on an empirical relationship between peak temperature, TCRE, cumulative CO2 emissions ( $G{CO2}$ ), non-CO2 forcing ( $\Delta F{non-CO2}$ ) and the Absolute Global Warming Potential of CO2 (AGWPH(CO2)) over time horizon H, taken to be 100 years:
+This is based on an empirical relationship between peak temperature, TCRE, cumulative CO2 emissions (G{cO2}), non-CO2 forcing ($\Delta F{non-CO2}$) and the Absolute Global Warming Potential of CO2 (AGWP_H(CO2)) over time horizon H, taken to be 100 years:

-$$\Delta T{\text{peak}} \approx \text{TCRE} \times \left( G{\text{CO2}} + \Delta F{\text{non-CO2}} \times (H/\text{AGWP}H(\text{CO}2)) \right)$$ (1)
+$$\Delta T{\text{neak}} \approx \text{TCRE} \times (G{CO2} + \Delta F{non-CO2} \times (H/\text{AGWP}{H}(\text{CO}{2}))) \quad (2.\text{SM.1})$$

 This method reduces the budget by an amount proportional to the change in non-CO2 forcing.
-To determine this non-CO2 forcing contribution, a Reference Non-CO2 Forcing Contribution (RNCFC) is estimated from the MAGICC and FAIR runs.
-The RNCFC is defined as $\Delta F{non-CO2}$ in eq.
-(1) which is a watts-per-metresquared difference in the non-CO2 effective radiative forcing between the 20 years before peak temperature is reached and 1996-2015.
+To determine this non-CO2 forcing contribution, a reference non-CO, forcing contribution (RNCFC) is estimated from the MAGICC and FAIR runs.
+The RNCFC is defined as $\Delta F{\text{non-CO2}}$ in Equation 2.SM.1, which is a watts-per-metre-squared difference in the non-CO2 effective radiative forcing between the 20 years before peak temperature is reached and 1996-2015.
 This provides an estimate of the non-CO2 forcing contribution to the change in carbon budget.
-A similar calculation was performed for aerosol forcing in isolation ( $\Delta F{aer}$ ) to show that the weakening aerosol forcing is the largest contributor to the smaller carbon budget, compared to the CO2 only budget.
-AGWP100 values are taken from AR5 (Myhre et al., 2013) and the resultant remaining carbon budgets given in Table 2.SM.3.
-This method reduces the remaining carbon budget by 1091 GtCO2 per Wm-2 of non-CO2 effective radiative forcing (with a 5% to 95% range of 886 to 1474 GtCO2).
+A similar calculation was performed for aerosol forcing in isolation (ΔF{aer}) and the results showed that the weakening aerosol forcing is the largest contributor to the smaller carbon budget, compared to the CO2-only budget.
+AGWP100 values are taken from AR5 (Myhre et al., 2013) and the resultant remaining carbon budgets are given in Table 2.SM.3.
+This method reduces the remaining carbon budget by 1091 GtCO, per Wm-2 of non-CO, effective radiative forcing (with a 5% to 95% range of 886 to 1474 GtCO2).
 These results show good agreement to those computed with the RNCTC method from Table 2.SM.2, adding confidence to both methods.
 The RNCFC method is approximate and the choice of periods to use for averaging forcing is somewhat subjective, so the RNCTC is preferred over the RNCFC for this assessment.